-Hannah spent many years in the harp competition circuit and took home first prizes at the American Harp Society National Competition, the Lyon and Healy Awards, and the Grandjany Memorial Competition.
+Hannah spent over a decade in the harp competition circuit and took home first prizes at the American Harp Society National Competition, the Lyon and Healy Awards, and the Grandjany Memorial Competition.
 She finished her competition career with 2me Prix at the 2022 Concours International de Harpe Félix Godefroid in Belgium.
 She has since shifted her focus to expanding the harp repertoire, particularly through arranging new chamber music for harp ensemble and for harp with mixed instruments.
-She has also embarked on a teaching career, giving masterclasses for the Curtis Institute of Music, Brigham Young University, and the American Harp Society.
+In 2026, Carnegie Hall debuted her arrangements as part of their United in Sound: America at 250 festival.

 Hannah grew up in Salt Lake City, UT where she studied harp with Kimberly Dunford and ShruDeLi Ownbey.
 She earned a Bachelor of Music degree from Brigham Young University in Provo, UT with Dr. Nicole Brady, and obtained a Master of Music degree and a Graduate Diploma from New England Conservatory of Music, under the tutelage of Jessica Zhou of Boston Symphony Orchestra.
 Hannah also enjoyed a summer as a Tanglewood Music Center fellow during her years in Boston.

-Hannah enjoys spending time with her husband Ben and their two beloved cats, Hobbes and Zeus.
+Above all, Hannah enjoys spending time with her husband Ben and their two beloved cats, Hobbes and Zeus.
 When she’s not on her harp bench, she loves learning to golf, trying new recipes, and playing Mario Kart.